Race card

-Playing the race card is an idiomatic phrase that refers to the exploitation by someone of either racist or anti-racist attitudes in the audience in order to gain an advantage.
+"Playing the race card" is an idiomatic phrase that refers to the exploitation by someone of either racist or anti-racist attitudes in the audience in order to gain an advantage.
 It constitutes an accusation of bad faith directed at the person or persons raising concerns as regards racism.
+Critics of the term argue that it has been utilized to silence public discourse around racial disparities and undermine anti-racist initiatives.

 Usage

 The phrase is generally used by people to allege that someone has deliberately and falsely accused another person or group of people of being a racist in order to gain some sort of advantage.
-An example of this use of the term occurred during the O. J. Simpson murder trial, when critics accused the defense of "playing the race card" in presenting Mark Fuhrman's use of the N word, an ethnic slur, and opinions on black people via the Fuhrman tapes as reasons to draw his credibility as a witness into question.
+An example of this use of the term occurred during the O. J. Simpson murder case, when critics accused the defense of "playing the race card", in presenting Mark Fuhrman's past as reasons to draw his credibility as a witness into question.

+The Republican Southern Strategy has been characterised as an early example of exploiting racist sentiments for political mobilization and exaggerating the threat of the civil rights movement.
+Consequently, this strategy facilitated the transformation of the Southern states from a Democratic to Republican political stronghold.

-Stanford professor Richard Thompson Ford has argued that the race card can be played independently of the person making the claim, or the race in question.
-An example cited was the Hillary Clinton campaign's assertion that Obama won the 2008 Democratic primary in South Carolina owing to the disproportionate number of black registered Democrats in the state, implying more racism in the general population.
+Stanford Law School professor Richard Thompson Ford has argued that the race card can be played independently of the person making the claim, or the race in question.
+An example cited was the Hillary Clinton campaign's assertion that Barack Obama won the 2008 Democratic primary in South Carolina owing to the disproportionate number of black registered Democrats in the state, implying more racism in the general population.

-George Dei, et al., in the book Playing the Race Card argue that the term itself is a rhetorical device used in an effort to devalue and minimize claims of racism.
+George Dei, et al., in the book Playing the Race Card, argue that the term itself is a rhetorical device used in an effort to devalue and minimize claims of racism.